mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 proposed QUIC datagram extension {{I-D.pauly-quic-datagram}}.
 In a nutshell, to send an IP packet to a remote host, the client simply passes the entire packet as a datagram to the Multipath QUIC connection established with the concentrator.
-The packet is encoded in a QUIC frame, encrypted and authenticated in a QUIC packet.
-This transmission is subject to congestion control, but the datagram is not retransmitted in case of losses as specified in {{I-D.pauly-quic-datagram}}.
+The IP packet is encoded in a QUIC frame, encrypted and authenticated in a QUIC packet.
+This transmission is subject to congestion control, but the datagram that contains the packet is not retransmitted in case of losses as specified in {{I-D.pauly-quic-datagram}}.

 The datagram mode is intended to provide a similar service as the one provided by IPSec tunnels or DTLS.
+As IP packets are encoded in QUIC frames.

 TODO(ob): Maybe look at MTU issues, because those will appear -> move in another part of the document that discusses more details